bioinformatics-training/big-data-cloud/docs/05-customizing-images.md

 From now on, the machine will Email when requested through command line or script.

-Check setup by creating a script to send an e-mail to yourself
+Check setup by creating a script to send an e-mail to yourself.
 ```
 nano send-alert.sh
 ```

+Create your own script based on this template:
 ```
 #!/bin/sh